Sino-Indian War: Ceasefire

 Zhou had first given the ceasefire announcement to Indian chargé d'affaires on 19 November (before India's request for United States air support), but New Delhi did not receive it until 24 hours later.
 The aircraft carrier was ordered back after the ceasefire, and thus, American intervention on India's side in the war was avoided.
 Retreating Indian troops, who hadn't come into contact with anyone knowing of the ceasefire, and Chinese troops in NEFA and Aksai Chin, were involved in some minor battles, but for the most part, the ceasefire signalled an end to the fighting.
 The United States Air Force flew in supplies to India in November 1962, but neither side wished to continue hostilities.

+After 1 December, Chinese forces began leaving Indian territories and returning to the old boundary.

 Toward the end of the war India increased its support for Tibetan refugees and revolutionaries, some of them having settled in India, as they were fighting the same common enemy in the region.
 The Nehru administration ordered the raising of an elite Indian-trained "Tibetan Armed Force" composed of Tibetan refugees.